aakarsh27/ping-pong-game/README.md

 # ping pong game
 ## using turtle and os library
-classic ping pong game constructed in python language with the help of turtle library. a two player game where the right side player uses the "up" and "down" keys to operate. the left side player uses the "w" (upward) and "s" (downward) to move
+classic two player ping pong game constructed in python language with the help of turtle library. a two player game where the right side player uses the "up" and "down" keys to operate. the left side player uses the "w" (upward) and "s" (downward) to move.

+scores are updated when either side of the player misses to hit the ball back to the other player